wikimedia/pywikibot/ROADMAP.rst

 Code cleanups
 -------------

+* version.ParseError was removed in favour of exceptions.VersionParseError
+* specialbots.EditReplacement and specialbots.EditReplacementError were removed in favour of exceptions.EditReplacementError
+* site.PageInUse exception was removed in favour of exceptions.PageInUseError
+* page.UnicodeToAsciiHtml and page.unicode2html were removed in favour of tools.chars.string_to_ascii_html and tools.chars.string2html
+* interwiki_graph.GraphImpossible and login.OAuthImpossible exception were removed in favour of ImportError
+* i18n.TranslationError was removed in favour of exceptions.TranslationError
+* WikiaFamily was removed in favour of FandomFamily
+* data.api exceptions were removed in favour of exceptions module
+* cosmetic_changes CANCEL_ALL/PAGE/METHOD/MATCH constants were removed in favour of CANCEL enum
+* pywikibot.__release__ was removed in favour of pywikibot.__version__
 * TextfilePageGenerator was replaced by TextIOPageGenerator
 * PreloadingItemGenerator was replaced by PreloadingEntityGenerator
 * DuplicateFilterPageGenerator was replaced by tools.filter_unique